elusivecodes/FyreSchema/README.md

 **Has Column**

-Determine if the table has a column.
+Determine whether the table has a column.

 - `$name` is a string representing the column name.